 However, we recommend that you have a full periodic inspection carried out every five years or on change of tenancy, whichever comes first.
 Our guidance is based on legal obligations set out in The Landlords and Tenant Act (1985).

-The Landlords and Tenants Act (1985) requires that the electrical installation in a rented property whether domestic or commercial has an EICR report (Electrical Installation Condition Report) to ensure that any electrical systems and wiring have been checked by a qualified and registered electrician to confirm they are in good working order and safe.
+The Landlords and Tenants Act (1985) requires that the electrical installation in a rented property whether domestic or commercial has an EICR report (Electrical Installation Condition Report).
+Ensure that any electrical systems and wiring have been checked by a qualified and registered electrician Woking to confirm they are in good working order and safe.

 UK law requires businesses to meet specific codes and standards regarding electricity in the workplace to keep their electrical systems safe and in good working order.
 Many of these regulations are set by the Landlords and Tenants Act of 1985 to protect tenants of rented domestic and commercial buildings.